 As we age, collagen production slows down.
 This results in sagging skin, wrinkles and the breakdown of cartilage in your joints.
 The good news is, there are ways to boost collagen production that result in firmer, smoother skin, healthier joints, stronger teeth and nails, and a reduction in cellulite and stretch marks.

 Here are four excellent ways to boost collagen production and improve your overall health.

 1. Boost Vitamin C Consumption

 Vitamin C is renowned for boosting immunity, but it is also essential to the formation of skin cells.
 Studies conducted by Tulane University found that it increases collagen production and many other studies show that individuals who consume high quantities of vitamin C develop fewer wrinkles than those who don’t.
 Apply it topically with Vitamin C Complex Serum and eat vitamin C-rich produce such as oranges, lemons, tomatoes, red peppers, berries, kiwi and green leafy vegetables.
-You can also take a daily supplement, such as Ester-C, which is a gentler version.
+You can also take a daily supplement, such as Ester-C, which is a gentler version of the vitamin.

 2. Eat More Amino Acids and Lean Protein

 Eggs, poultry and fish are excellent sources of both amino acids and lean protein that boost collagen production.
 Other good sources include bone broth and collagen powders.